rcabezas29/multilayer-perceptron/README.md

 **Early Stopping** is a regularization technique used to prevent overfitting.
 It monitors the validation loss during training and halts training when the performance stops improving.

 In this implementation, the training process stops if the validation loss reaches a mimimum.
 This helps preserve the best version of the model without overtraining it.

-**How it works:**
-- Track the best validation loss observed
-- If the validation loss hasn't improved for `patience` epochs, stop training
-- Optionally, restore the best model weights

 **Benefits:**
 - Saves training time